chris-wheeler/1on1-automation-example/.github/ISSUE_TEMPLATE/Friday-Snippets-template.md

 ---
-name: 1 on 1 template
+name: Friday Snippets
-about: A template for our 1:1s
+about: A template for the top priorities and insights of XRLT each week
-title: 1:1 for MYMANAGER + Matthew
+title: XRLT Friday Snippets
-labels: '1-on-1'
+labels: 'Friday Snippets'
-assignees: matthewmccullough, mymanager
+assignees:
 ---

-## 1:1 for Erica + Matthew
+## Friday Snippets

 Will follow the format of:
 ```markdown